 Colleges with the Best Support for Transfer Students

-Below, we've compiled a short list of colleges that are well known for the strength of their transfer programs and the inclusiveness and integration of their transfer student communities.
+The following is a short list of colleges and universities that are well known for the strength of their transfer programs.
+Additionally, these institutions consciously maintain the inclusiveness and integration of their transfer student communities.